robertlarkins/math-and-code-tricks/EntityFramework/DatabaseChanges.md

 1. Temporarily add `modelBuilder.Entity<YourEntity>().ToTable("new_name");` to the entity's configuration, then run `add-migration`.
    This creates a migration that renames the table and the associated foreign keys, allowing existing data to be maintained.
    Once done the `ToTable()` addition can be removed.
+2. Rename the entity class to the desired name.

 > Note:
 > Ensure that the DbSet property in the dbContext.cs reflects the new name.
-2. Rename the entity class to the desired name.
+> Changing this value as part of step 2 should be fine to avoid issues.

 See:
  - https://stack247.wordpress.com/2015/06/18/rename-table-and-column-name-in-ef-code-first/
  - https://www.learnentityframeworkcore.com/configuration/fluent-api/totable-method